Urmila Matondkar: Critical acclaim and success (1999–2003)

 The next year, Matondkar portrayed Ria, an obsessed lover, in Rajat Mukherjee's romantic thriller Pyaar Tune Kya Kiya, a film which received critical acclaim.
 Her performance was highly acclaimed and several critics noted her for showing great emotional range and depth.
-Taran Adarsh of Bollywood Hungama, in a positive review wrote, "the 'actual hero' of the film is definitely Urmila Matondkar, who will walk away with all laurels at the end of the day.
-Her career-best performance, she oozes intensity, love, hate, relentlessness and obsessive behaviour with perfection.
-And despite the fact that her character gets nuttier as the movie tags along, it is to Urmila's credit that we are able to feel for her pathetic persona."
-Planetbollywood.com described Matondkar as: "The star of the show is Urmila who is simply mind blowing in this film.
-The film is sure to get her nominated for best actress or even in some cases best villain.
-Not only does she look amazing, but she acts so well it will leave you speechless.
+Taran Adarsh opined, "the 'actual hero' of the film is definitely Urmila.
+Her career-best performance, she oozes intensity, love, hate, relentlessness and obsessive behaviour with perfection."
+A critic of Planet Bollywood described her as "the star of the show" and added, "Urmila is simply mind blowing in this film.
 If you hate everything else in the film, her performance will surely win you over!
-Her last two scenes in the film are simply breath taking.
-Ladies and gentlemen stand up and applaud this fantastic performance!"
+Her last two scenes in the film are simply breath taking."
 The film emerged successful at the box office with gross earnings of ₹281 million.
 Matondkar received various Best Villain nominations for her performance, including a Filmfare Award for Best Performance in a Negative Role nomination.

 In 2002, Matondkar appeared alongside an ensemble cast (Waheeda Rehman, Anil Kapoor, Fardeen Khan, Mahima Chaudhary, Abhishek Bachchan and Tara Sharma), in the drama Om Jai Jagadish.
 She played the role of Neetu, the love interest of the protagonist (played by Fardeen Khan).
 The film failed commercially.
 Anees Bazmee's psychological thriller Deewangee was her next release.
 She played Sargam, a popular singer, who is the object of conflict between the protagonist and antagonist.
 Co-starring Ajay Devgan and Akshaye Khanna, the film was well received by critics and was moderately successful at the box office.
 Deepa Gumaste, writing for Rediff, praised the performances of the three leads and wrote: "As usual, the heroine has little to do apart from looking cute in the first half and scared in the second.
 It is another matter that she is supposed to be the object of the film's conflict.
 For what it is worth, Urmila Matondkar executes her part well".